Skip to content

 Most people reading this are not planning to ride Badlands.
 But the principles scale cleanly to events of four to twelve hours, which is where the majority of serious amateur cyclists spend their race calendar.

 The most transferable lesson is carbohydrate periodisation within a single event.
 The instinct at hour one of a sportive is to eat conservatively because you feel good.
 The instinct at hour six is to eat more because you feel terrible.
 Both instincts are wrong.
 Front-loading carbohydrate intake in the first 90 minutes, when gut function is optimal and glycogen stores are being drawn down fastest, produces measurably better outcomes than eating reactively.
-Prof. Stephen Seiler's work on intensity distribution reinforces this indirectly — athletes who manage energy in the early hours of hard events preserve the capacity to perform in the final third, where races are decided.
+The principle is simple: energy managed well in the early hours of hard events preserves the capacity to perform in the final third, where races are decided.

 The gut training principle is non-negotiable at any distance.
 Consuming 90g/hr is a trainable adaptation.
 Attempting it on race day without progressive gut loading in training will cause problems that training alone could have prevented.
 Start at 60g/hr in long training rides, increase by 10g/hr every two to three weeks, and use the actual race nutrition products — not substitutes — during the adaptation period.